Florida Divorce Lawyer

 • Ability to pay

 The partner who demands the money has to furnish evidence that there is really a need of money and the other partner is economically strong to pay the requested amount.
-To conclude what would be a fair alimony award, the court considers several factors like –
+To conclude what would be a fair alimony award, the court considers several factors that are mentioned as follows:

-• Different sources of income both the parties have
+• Source of income of both the parties

 • Contribution of each party to the marriage